unic0rn9k/shakespeare_from_scratch/README.md

 ```
 # Development
 ## One to one comparison with PyTorch
-Optimizing a parameter in a linear projection, and testing against values, and initial states, generated with PyTorch (see [test.py](test/test.py)).
+Optimizing a parameter in a linear projection (matmul), and testing against values, and initial states, generated with PyTorch (see [test.py](test/test.py)).

 ![](test/drift.png)

-The graph shows the summed squared difference between the expected and actual parameter of the linear projection.
+The graph shows the summed squared difference between the expected and actual parameter of the linear projection, on the Y-axis.
+And the iteration of optimization on the x-axis.
 The code used to generate the graph, and do the comparison between the torch and julia parameters, is located at [compare.jl](test/compare.jl)

 ## Transformer Validation Spec